-No. Management Factor and Objectives Means/ Strategies for Implementation Means of Assessment 1.5 To improve bank stability Plan and implement programs to improve bank stability including vegetative and engineered (where applicable) in accordance with Council bushland management policies and existing riparian management frameworks and strategies Availability of programs Monitoring and review 1.6 To reduce erosional impacts of stormwater outfalls Plan and implement upgrade of stormwater outfalls to mitigate flow speeds and reduce erosion potential Assessment complete Implement recommendations 1.7 To mitigate water quality impact of stormwater outfalls Plan and implement point source WSUD measures within adjoining Park area to improve quality of stormwater entering channel Assessment complete Implement recommendations 2 ACCESS AND ACCESSIBILITY 2.1 To Integrate sustainable access through riparian corridor that can add to user experiences Plan and implement Riparian Walk track access Planning complete Implementation complete 2.2 To provide effective pedestrian Provide strategic pedestrian wayfinding along decision making locations and at entries User feedback 3 CULTURE AND HERITAGE 3.1 Heritage conservation 3.1.1 To ensure items and aspects of heritage significance are effectively conserved and managed Identify items of heritage significance from an Aboriginal and historical perspective Assessment complete 3.1.2 - Plan and implement effective conservation and management of items and aspects of heritage significance Conservation implemented 3.2 Heritage Interpretation 3.2.1 To highlight and improve Disc. and include a stick manufaction of a struct Diamain a complete access to heritage narratives to enhance community uses experiences and education Plan and implement interpretation of natural and cultural heritage within Natural Area Watercourse as applicable Planning complete Implementation complete 3.2.2 access to heritage narratives to enhance community uses and cultural heritage within Natural Area 3.2.2 4 access to heritage narratives to enhance community uses and cultural heritage within Natural Area Watercourse as applicable Monitor potential and facilitate where appropriate community walks that support and Implementation complete access to heritage narratives to enhance community uses experiences and education and cultural heritage within Natural Area Watercourse as applicable Monitor potential and facilitate where appropriate community walks that support and Implementation complete 4 access to heritage narratives to enhance community uses experiences and education MAINTENANCE To plan and implement appropriate service levels to and cultural heritage within Natural Area Watercourse as applicable Monitor potential and facilitate where appropriate community walks that support and celebrate natural and cultural heritage Develop and maintain operational and preventative maintenance program as part Implementation complete Annual review System available
+No. Management Factor and Objectives Means/ Strategies for Implementation Means of Assessment 4.5 1.5 To improve bank stability Plan and implement programs to improve bank stability including vegetative and engineered (where applicable) in accordance with Council bushland management policies and existing riparian management frameworks and strategies Availability of programs Monitoring and review 1.6 To reduce erosional impacts of stormwater outfalls Plan and implement upgrade of stormwater outfalls to mitigate flow speeds and reduce erosion potential Assessment complete Implement recommendations 1.7 To mitigate water quality impact of stormwater outfalls Plan and implement point source WSUD measures within adjoining Park area to improve quality of stormwater entering channel Assessment complete Implement recommendations 2 ACCESS AND ACCESSIBILITY · 2.1 To Integrate sustainable access through riparian corridor that can add to user experiences Plan and implement Riparian Walk track access Planning complete Implementation complete 2.2 To provide effective pedestrian Provide strategic pedestrian wayfinding along decision making locations and at entries User feedback 3 CULTURE AND HERITAGE 3.1 Heritage conservation 3.1.1 To ensure items and aspects of heritage significance are effectively conserved and managed Identify items of heritage significance from an Aboriginal and historical perspective Assessment complete 3.1.2 Plan and implement effective conservation and management of items and aspects of heritage significance Conservation implemented 3.2 Heritage Interpretation 0 3.2.1 To highlight and improve access to heritage narratives to enhance community uses experiences and education Plan and implement interpretation of natural and cultural heritage within Natural Area Watercourse as applicable Planning complete Implementation complete 3.2.1 To highlight and improve access to heritage narratives to enhance community uses and cultural heritage within Natural Area č .
+To highlight and improve access to heritage narratives to enhance community uses and cultural heritage within Natural Area Watercourse as applicable Monitor potential and facilitate where appropriate community walks that support and Implementation complete 3.2.2 To highlight and improve access to heritage narratives to enhance community uses experiences and education MAINTENANCE To plan and implement and cultural heritage within Natural Area Watercourse as applicable Monitor potential and facilitate where appropriate community walks that support and celebrate natural and cultural heritage Develop and maintain operational and Implementation complete 3.2.2 4 To highlight and improve access to heritage narratives to enhance community uses experiences and education MAINTENANCE and cultural heritage within Natural Area Watercourse as applicable Monitor potential and facilitate where appropriate community walks that support and celebrate natural and cultural heritage Implementation complete Annual review 3.2.2 4 To highlight and improve access to heritage narratives to enhance community uses experiences and education MAINTENANCE To plan and implement appropriate service levels to and cultural heritage within Natural Area Watercourse as applicable Monitor potential and facilitate where appropriate community walks that support and celebrate natural and cultural heritage Develop and maintain operational and preventative maintenance program as part Implementation complete Annual review System available